eclipse-theia/theia-website/src/docs/blueprint_documentation.md

 ## Configure Publish and Update

-Theia Blueprint uses [electron-builder](https://www.electron.build/) to create and publish installers.
+The Theia IDE uses [electron-builder](https://www.electron.build/) to create and publish installers.
 It also uses [electron-updater](https://www.npmjs.com/package/electron-updater), developed by the electron-builder organization, to provide automatic updates of the installed application.

 There are various deployment targets which can be configured in the `applications/electron/package.json` and `applications/electron/electron-builder.yml` as documented [here](https://www.electron.build/configuration/publish) in the Electron Builder documentation.